joeyespo/gitpress/README.md

 - Pre-process or compile your content for another server or platform to present
 - Use Gitpress in a web project of your own, for ultimate flexibility

-The first option can be done using git.
+The first option can be done using git alone.
 So let's explore the other two.

 #### The command-line interface